 A condition that takes an average 8.5 years to diagnose, Axial Spondyloarthritis has significant impacts on day-to-day life, work and mental health.
 Find out why our Rheumatology Team are championing increased awareness, earlier diagnosis and better management.

-Dr Simon Lack and Dr Bradley Neal discuss the identification, causes and treatments of Knee Cap Pain following recent research in to this common complaint.
+In this blog we discuss the identification, causes and treatments of Knee Cap Pain following recent research in to this common complaint.

 Knee cap pain is the most common knee complaint in the world.
 Over 6% of patients we see suffer with this issue.
 This infographic will show you the latest evidence surrounding the assessment and treatment of this common problem